 What’s behind this trend is the subject of debate – some argue government programmes, such as Medicare and Medicaid (both introduced in 1965), have relieved providers of pressure to keep insurance affordable.

 However, it’s likely that some factors driving up the cost of healthcare in the USA may be similar to those in other countries, including population ageing and an increase in chronic illness.
-Check out how much medical treatment can cost abroad.
+Check out eight main reasons healthcare costs are rising globally.

 At the same time, a shift towards high-deductible health plans (HDHPs) is increasing the out-of-pocket costs for Americans.
 Under such plans, families can be asked to pay for their first $14,000 of medical costs, so the impact may be greater even if their insurance package costs the same overall.